eugabrielsilva/butterdocs/docs/v0.1-alpha/getting-started/configuration.md

 `application`
 Your application title, basically the name that will be displayed in the documentation titles.

+`generate_menu`
+Enables the automatic sidenav menu generation, if the custom menu file for the current version is not provided.

 `theme`
 The theme used in your documentation.
 See [Themes](%%version%%/customization/themes).